- Join a food tour through the bustling markets in Old Delhi

 After exploring the mosque, which is one of India's biggest, take an exhilarating rickshaw ride through the famous Chandni Chowk market and visit some of the fascinating bazaars, where you will go on a culture and food tour and learn about the history of the city and the market while trying a variety of delicious food, including jalebis at a 140-year old jalebi shop, paranthas and lassi at the Paranthe Wali Gali, and chai (tea) in one of the most authentic teashops in Old Delhi.

-Once you have had our fill, continue the tour with a visit to Raj Ghat, the memorial of Mahatma Gandhi, the "father of India", and onto New Delhi, where we will drive along the Rajpath past all the British colonial-era government buildings and the Presidential Palace and India Gate, which was built as a memorial to all the Indian soldiers who were killed fighting for the British Indian Army in the First World War.
+Once you have had our fill, continue the tour with a visit to Raj Ghat, the memorial of Mahatma Gandhi, the "father of India," and onto New Delhi, where we will drive along the Rajpath past all the British colonial-era government buildings and the Presidential Palace and India Gate, which was built as a memorial to all the Indian soldiers who were killed fighting for the British Indian Army in the World War I.

 Round off your day of sightseeing with a trip to Gurdwara Bangla Sahib, one of the most famous Sikh houses of worship in Delhi.
 The beautiful white marble gurdwara is also home to one of the biggest community kitchens in Delhi, which feeds between 15,000 and 30,000 people of all races and religions every single day.
 Opt to help the volunteers in the giant kitchen or just take a tour to see how hundreds of people can work together to create thousands of nutritious and delicious meals for the devotees, pilgrims, and visitors who make their way to the temple every day.

-Day 3: Delhi to Agra, Cycling & Sightseeing Tour
+Day 3: Transfer to Agra, Cycling & Sightseeing Tour

 After a leisurely breakfast, drive to Agra, home of the Taj Mahal and ancient capital of the Mughals, before heading out on a cycling tour through the beautiful countryside and local villages.